avivl/cloud-sre-agent/docs/DEVELOPMENT.md

 ### Resilience Implementation

 The agent incorporates robust resilience patterns using the `hyx` library (for circuit breakers, retries, bulkheads, rate limiting) and `asyncio.wait_for()` for explicit timeout handling.
-When developing, consider how new components or external interactions can benefit from these patterns to ensure the agent's stability under adverse conditions.
+When developing, consider how components or external interactions can benefit from these patterns to ensure the agent's stability under adverse conditions.
 The `tenacity` library is also used for simpler retry mechanisms on specific operations.

 ## Contributing

-We welcome contributions to the Gemini SRE Agent!
+We welcome contributions to the Cloud SRE Agent!
 To contribute:

 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a branch for your feature or bug fix.
 3. Implement your changes, ensuring they adhere to the project's code quality standards and include comprehensive tests.
 4. Submit a Pull Request to the `main` branch of the upstream repository.

 When submitting a Pull Request, please ensure:

 - Your code passes all existing tests.
-- New features or bug fixes are accompanied by appropriate unit and/or integration tests.
+- Features or bug fixes are accompanied by appropriate unit and/or integration tests.
 - Your code is well-documented with docstrings and comments where necessary.
 - Your commit messages are clear and descriptive.